 7. Link Building

-Link building is one of the major factors that affect SEO directly and determines your rankings.
+Link building is one of the major factors that affects SEO directly and determines your rankings.

 Here are some of the White Hat techniques you can use: